pfenninglab/TACIT/evaluationScriptsEnhancerPhenotypeAssociations/readme.txt

 associated with OCRs near genes of interest and the set of p-values near other genes but not genes of interests.
 OCRs near no genes (i.e. that do not occur in column 4 of input file 2) are ignored.

+p_dist_collect_phylolm.py is a variant of the above that collects the non-permulation phylolm p-value (column 2) instead of the permulations p-value (column 4).

+p_dist_collect_tab.py is a variant of the above that assume a TSV instead of a CSV as input 3.
+It was used for assesing the p-value shift of the RERconverge results.

 p_dist_collect_gene.py is a Python 3 script for comparing p-value distributions for p-values associated with genes that are near or not near OCRS.
 It takes three positional command-line arguments:
 1) A space-separated file with each gene near each OCR, one pair per line, with the OCRs in column 4 and the genes in column 8